Taking a pro-active approach to recruiting disabled people

 Forward thinking employers can take a pro-active approach to creating opportunities for disabled people and people with long term conditions to achieve a more diverse workforce.
 This involves identifying parts of a job or particular tasks that can be completed by a disabled jobseeker, usually in partnership with a supported employment agency.

 It can take imagination and creativity on the part of both the employer and the employment worker, but it can lead to a win-win situation for both the business and the prospective employee.

 - Job carving – the tasks of the job are taken from the job descriptions of a variety of existing roles in the company.
 In that way, a new job is created that fits the abilities and strengths of the supported employee.
 The other employees in the company have more time to do the tasks which they are qualified for or better suited to do.

 - Job stripping – some tasks the employee would find too difficult are taken away from the regular job description, for example reading or carrying heavy items.
 In exchange, the person might take over other tasks from their co-workers.

 - Job enrichment – new tasks are added to the job description which suit the abilities of the employee or to foster inclusion in the company.
 For example, in a job with little contact with co-workers during the day, the task of collecting mail in the company is added to allow the person to have more interaction with co-workers.

 Recruitment today is often digital, with increasing numbers of employers posting vacancies on their websites and advertising through online job search websites.
 Many employers only accept applications which have been submitted online.

-This has created a scenario where job seekers with disabilities face not just attitudinal barriers, but digital barriers as well.
-A significant portion of employer sites, recruitment boards and online tools are not fully accessible to people with disabilities.
+This has created a scenario where disabled jobseekers face not just attitudinal barriers, but digital barriers as well.
+A significant portion of employer sites, recruitment boards and online tools are not fully accessible to disabled people.
 This raises serious questions about diverse recruitment practices and discrimination.

 - Navigation issues